Glenn Kessler (journalist)

 Glenn Kessler (born July 6, 1959) is an American editor and writer, most known for his work at The Washington Post from 1998 to 2025.
-He wrote a feature, "The Fact Checker", for the Post from 2011 to 2025.
+He wrote a feature, "The Fact Checker", for The Washington Post from 2011 to 2025.

 Career

-Kessler is a 1981 graduate of Brown University and received a Masters of International Affairs in 1983 from the School of International and Public Affairs at Columbia University.
+Kessler is a 1981 graduate of Brown University, and received a Masters of International Affairs in 1983 from the School of International and Public Affairs at Columbia University.
 Kessler is a member of the Council on Foreign Relations.
 Kessler joined The Washington Post in 1998 as the national business editor and later served as economic policy reporter for two years and diplomatic correspondent for nine years.
-Kessler also was a reporter with Newsday for eleven years, covering the White House, politics, the United States Congress, airline safety and Wall Street.
-His examination of the government's failure to recognize that DC-9-10 jets were susceptible to stalling in icy conditions won the Premier Award from the Aviation/Space Writers Association.
+Kessler also was a reporter with Newsday for eleven years, covering the White House, politics, the United States Congress, airline safety, and Wall Street.
+His article, which examinated the government's failure to recognize that DC-9-10 jets were susceptible to stalling in icy conditions, won the Premier Award from the Aviation/Space Writers Association.

 At Newsday, Kessler shared in two Pulitzer Prizes given for spot news reporting.
 Kessler played a role in two foreign policy controversies during the presidency of George W. Bush.
 He was called to testify in the trial of I. Lewis "Scooter" Libby, in which he was questioned about a 2003 telephone conversation with Libby in which the name of Valerie Plame, a CIA operative, might have been discussed.
-(Libby recalled they had discussed Plame; Kessler said they did not.)
+Libby recalled they had discussed Plame; Kessler said they did not.
 Meanwhile, a 2004 telephone conversation between Kessler and Steve J. Rosen, a senior official at American Israel Public Affairs Committee (AIPAC), was at the core of the AIPAC leaking case.
 The federal government recorded the call and made it the centerpiece of its 2005 indictment of Rosen and an alleged co-conspirator; the charges were dropped in 2009.

 Kessler wrote the first article on the North Korea nuclear facility being built in Syria that was destroyed by Israeli jets.
 Kessler also wrote about the Bush administration's internal decision-making that led to the Iraq war.
 Kessler accepted a buyout after downsizing at The Washington Post, with his final column published on July 31, 2025.
+The next month, he joined Sourcebase.ai, an artificial-intelligence company for media founded by journalist Ron Suskind.